Ngāti Kahungunu: Organisational structure of NKII

 The board employs a General Manager and staff, which oversees the operational affairs of the iwi organisation.
 General Managers have included Labour member of parliament Meka Whaitiri.
 An asset holding company was also established in 2005 to manage the iwi's investment portfolio.
 The company's directors include former rugby player Taine Randell.

 Leadership

 When Te Rūnanganui o Ngāti Kahungunu Incorporated was established in 1988, its first chairperson was Pita Sharples.
 By 1994 a rapid succession of other chairpeople had led the organisation, while severe disharmony between board members was increasingly hampering the board's effectiveness.
 As a result, a case was brought to the High Court of New Zealand, where the dysfunctionality of the board was given as evidence of the need for the court to intervene.
 The court placed Te Rūnanganui o Ngāti Kahungunu Incorporated into receivership, and placed it under the jurisdiction of the Māori Land Court.

 After the creation of a new constitution, the period of receivership ended and in 1996 the organisation was renamed Ngāti Kahungunu Iwi Incorporated.
 The first election for the new board took place in March 1997.
+Ngahiwi Tomoana of Heretaunga and Toro Waka of Te Whanganui-ā-Orotū were elected chairman and deputy chairman respectively.